lalliexperience/MikroTik-Multipinger/README.md

 - [ ] Make the target router assignable from command line instead of predefined in script.
 - [ ] Make all options definable via command line arguments indstead of predefined in script.
-- [ ] Make the SSH connection from a Mikrotik router instead of from the Pyhon host
+- [ ] Make the SSH connection from a MikroTik router instead of from the Pyhon host
-- [ ] Community user ideas to expand on a Mikrotik toolset
+- [ ] Community user ideas to expand on a MikroTik toolset

 ## Author